SDDSTL Hongwanji Place- Welcome!!!

 Learning to play the Kachi Kachi can be difficult.
 These beginner Kachi Kachi are perfect for children and those new to Bon Odori.
-They are easy to use, and are blue in red to provide some Bon Odori flash.
+They are easy to use, and are blue in red or natural wood color to provide some Bon Odori flash.

 Handmade Bamboo Kachi Kachi $30.00 (Medium)/$35.00 (Large)